-How to Use rel=canonical to Prevent and Fix DuplicatesКейсы
+How to Use link rel=canonical to Prevent and Fix DuplicatesКейсы

-In this post, you’ll learn how search engines identify canonical pages and how to find canonical issues on your website.
+In this post, you’ll learn how search engines identify canonical pages and how to find issues with canonical URL on your website.

 1. Which Pages Are Considered as Canonical and Which Ones as Duplicates